Conflux-Chain/conflux-documentation/docs/general/mine-stake/stake/run-pos-node.md

 displayed_sidebar: generalSidebar
 ---

-This tutorial will help you set up a PoS node on AWS.
+This tutorial will help you set up a Conflux node on AWS.

 ## Setting up an AWS Instance